 While there was no invasion or direct action between the countries, there was always a lingering threat.

 Could America Ever See Another Civil War?

 Aside from the concerns about global war and nuclear attacks, there are fears about conflicts at home.
-The United States had seen civil war before when the Confederacy seceded from the Union following the emancipation of slaves.

 There is a growing divide between political groups once more, with the “woke” liberal left at loggerheads with an increasingly far-right group of Republicans.